zsquareplusc/python-embedded-launcher/README.rst

 Options for ``bdist_launcher`` command::

-    --icon                  filename of icon to use (.ico format) --python-minimal        change the location of the python-minimal location --extend-sys-path (-p)  add search pattern(s) for files added to sys.path (separated by ";")
+    --icon                  filename of icon to use (.ico format) --python-minimal        change the location of the python-minimal directory --extend-sys-path (-p)  add search pattern(s) for files added to sys.path (separated by ";")
     --wait-at-exit          do not close console window automatically